 The admissions director told us they get on average 200 – 260 applications a year for 12 spots.
 Only three of the spots are reserved for siblings.
 An acceptance rate of 3.5% – 4.5% is still quite low.

 Our lucky break for getting in was when we started to get to know one of the teachers randomly at the California Academy of Sciences where we take our son three times a week.
 We started bumping into him at least every week for at least a year.
 As a result, he felt comfortable recommending us to the admissions director.

 We’ve now got a decision to make.

-Do we put down a deposit for the spot or give it up so we can remain free to relocate.
+Do we put down a deposit for the spot?
+Or do we give it up so we can remain free to relocate?
 We aren’t entirely sold on the necessity of putting our son in preschool before three years old since we are both full-time parents.
 We also might end up in Honolulu and send him to preschool there if the summer works out well.

 We’ll probably put down the deposit and ask for a refund if we change our mind.
 They won’t have trouble filling the spot anyway with over 200 applicants a year.
 Besides, the school year starts in August, so we’d have at least two months in Hawaii before having to come back.